 In this section, you can modify the port VID settings, acceptable frame types, and ingress filtering.
+Please note that when setting VLAN port members as untagged under the 802.1Q VLAN section, the port VID (PVID) setting is automatically modified in the PVID configuration setting to match that VLAN.

-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
+- Log into your switch management page (see "Access your switch management page" on page 9). - 2.
 Click on Network, click on VLAN Settings, and click on PVID & Ingress Filter. - 3.
 Select the port would like to modify and click Edit to modify an entry. - 4.
 Review the settings for each port.
-Click Apply to save settings. - 162.Port Displays the selected port - 163.PVID Select the correct VLAN ID.
-Note: Required for untagged VLAN ports. - 164.
-Ingress Filtering Click the drop-down list and select Enabled to enable ingress filtering or Disabled to disable ingress filtering. - 165.
-Acceptable Frame Type Click the drop-down list and select which type of frames can be accepted. - 166.
-All The port can accept all frame types. - 167.
-Tagged The port can accept tagged frames only.
-Untagged frames are discarded. - 168.
-Untagged The port can accept untagged frames and frames with tagged priority information only such as 802.1p.
+Click Apply to save settings. - Port Displays the selected port - PVID Select the correct VLAN ID.
+Note: Required for untagged VLAN ports. - Ingress Filtering -Click the drop-down list and select Enabled to enable ingress filtering or Disabled to disable ingress filtering. - Acceptable Frame Type Click the drop-down list and select which type of frames can be accepted. - All The port can accept all frame types. - Tagged The port can accept tagged frames only.
+Untagged frames are discarded. - Untagged The port can accept untagged frames and frames with tagged priority information only such as 802.1p.